TanIshqq/Show-Box/README.md

 You can search any movies, tv shows or person in it.
 It directs you to a new window.

 ### Discover
-Apply filters and then search for a movie or tv show and it will search for you results matching your preferneces.
+Apply filters and then search for a movie or tv show and it will search for you results matching your preferences.

 ### Favourites
-You also have the option to save your favourite movies and tv shows in the databse.
+You also have the option to save your favourite movies and tv shows in the database.

-##### Brodcast Recuevers for No Internet connections.
+##### Brodcast Recievers for No Internet connections.